coatyio/dda/docs/index.md

 ## Reference Documentation

-To integrate DDA as a library or to implement your own bindings for communication protocols, storage, or consensus algorithms you can look up the documentation of the DDA Golang module and its packages [here](https://pkg.go.dev/github.com/coatyio/dda).
+To integrate DDA as a library or to implement your own bindings for communication protocols, storage, or state synchronization you can look up the documentation of the DDA Golang module and its packages [here](https://pkg.go.dev/github.com/coatyio/dda).